 What is the MAC Protocol: Video for the Side-Event on 17th December

-Electronic registries are the most important element of systems that collect, store, disseminate and establish rights in data or property represented by that data.
+Electronic registries are the most important element of systems that collect, store, disseminate, and establish rights in data or property represented by that data.
 The incorrect use and mismanagement of these registries can result in liability and legal uncertainty that translates to substantial economic and commercial damages.

-The project on Best Practices in the Field of Electronic Registry Design and Operation (BPER) seeks, through an inter-disciplinary approach, to study and link elements of the ‘best practices’ standard and to develop a framework from both legal and technical angles.
+The project on Best Practices in the Field of Electronic Registry Design and Operation (BPER) seeks, through an interdisciplinary approach, to study and link elements of the ‘best practices’ standard and to develop a framework from both legal and technical angles.
 The project is run by the Cape Town Convention Academic Project, in partnership with the UNIDROIT Foundation, Aviareto, and the Aviation Working Group.

 So far, the Project has developed and published a Guide on Best Practices for Electronic Collateral Registries over the course of four Workshops which were held in Oxford and Rome.
 In September 2021, a fifth Workshop for the project was organised at the University of Cambridge.
 The Project has now shifted its focus onto Electronic Business Registries and will work towards developing a best practices guide for the same.

-Economic benefits, whether micro, macro, or developmental, are usually stated to be the central and driving objective of, and justification for ICLR.
-Yet the evidence of such benefits, the characteristics of law reform needed to produce such benefits, the data and methodology to establish such benefits (the core EA elements), inter alia, has not yet been subject to systematic academic work.
+Economic benefits, whether micro, macro, or developmental, are usually stated to be the central and driving objective of and justification for ICLR.
+Yet the evidence of such benefits, the characteristics of law reform needed to produce such benefits, the data and methodology to establish such benefits (the core EE elements), inter alia, has not yet been subject to systematic academic work.
 There are few, if any, agreed international principles, standards, or parameters for assessing economic benefits in this context.

-It is run by the Cape Town Convention Academic Project, in partnership with the UNIDROIT Foundation and the Aviation Working Group.
+It is run by the Cape Town Convention Academic Project in partnership with the UNIDROIT Foundation and the Aviation Working Group.

 Looking for more information?
 Contact us.